Apartment | 2 bedrooms | sleeps 5

 -Nearest beach : 50 metres.

 -Airport : 53 km

-Note : All discounts will be taken off from total booking price when we have send you the quote or when we confirm your booking.
+Note : All discounts will be taken off the total booking price after we have sent you the quote or when we confirm your booking.

 |Size||Sleeps up to 5, 2 bedrooms|